 One of our busiest pathways is one that connects the residents living in the Allison Flats neighborhood to the downtown core by way of the wooden bridge.
 This pathway crossed private property and was in jeopardy of being developed by a private landowner, cutting off public access.
 In 2015, Council identified this as a concern.
 Earlier in 2015, Council had the opportunity to purchase this area of private property, thus securing the pathway for all to use in perpetuity.

-Improvements for 2016 include paving the path, general site cleanup, planting shade trees and other landscape work, and the installation of benches and tables.
-This work is scheduled for the summer of 2016 and will be completed by Public Works staff.
+Improvements include paving the path, general site cleanup, planting shade trees and other landscape work, and the installation of benches and tables.
+This work is scheduled for the summer of 2017 and will be completed by Public Works staff.

 This will not only enhance the pathway, but also create a nice destination park and green space that will improve the look and feel of our downtown core.